-- e mark as applicable: Commerce /th o "Pank") costs his/hor/its you VOTE BY BALLOT: The undersigned stockholder of Bank of the agenda items for the annual meeting of stockholders at 2:00 pm to be held virtually, expressly indicated with "X" of the Bank sch neduled on 27 M VOTE BY PROXY: The undersigned stockholder of the Bank of the Bank, or in his absence, The Vice Chairperson of absence, The President of the Bank, or in his absence, The the Stockholders as his/her/its proxy, to represent and undersigned as fully as he/she/it could do if present and matters that may properly come before such meeting or proxy to vote on the agenda items which have been expressils to indicate his/her/its vote in the items specified bel recommendation of Management, and Management recommendation of proposals 2 through 8. the Board of the Chairman of the vote all share divoting in persits adjournment essly indicated ow, its proxy sl ne Directors of the May 27, 2025 and segment of the May 27, 2025 and segment of the May 2025 and segment of the Ma ne Bank, or in Annual Meeting the name of actions take signed directing the undersign ordance with ACTION PROPOSAL FOR ALL WITHHOLD FOR ALL EXCEPTION 1.
-Election of Directors The Nominees for Directors are: (1) Francis Chua, (2) Benedicta A. Du-Baladad, (3) Michelangelo R. Aguilar, (4) Roberto C. Benares, (5) Fe B. Barin, (6) Marito L. Platon, (7) Melinda S. Gonzales-Manto, (8) Alexander R. Magno, (9) Jose Carmelo C. Nograles, and (10) Jose A. Barcelon 1 The Nominees for Independent Directors are: (1) Rebecca Maria A. Ynares, (2) Ricardo D. Fernandez (3) Daniel Gabriel M. Montecillo (4) Simon R. Paterno and (5) Leonardo J. Matignas, Jr. INSTRUCTIONS: To withhold authority to vote for any individual nominee(s) for Management, please mark Exception box and list the name(s) under.
-FOR AGAINST ABSTAIN 2.
+- - e mark as applicable: "D III" 1 VOTE BY BALLOT: The undersigned stockholder of Bank of the agenda items for the annual meeting of stockholders of at 2:00 pm to be held virtually, expressly indicated with "X" of the Bank sch eduled on 27 M VOTE BY PROXY: The undersigned stockholder of the Bank of the Bank, or in his absence, The Vice Chairperson of tabsence, The President of the Bank, or in his absence, The the Stockholders as his/her/its proxy, to represent and undersigned as fully as he/she/it could do if present and undersigned as fully as he/she/it could do if present and matters that may properly come before such meeting or proxy to vote on the agenda items which have been expressible to indicate his/her/its vote in the items specified before commendation of Management, and Management recommendation of proposals 2 through 8. he Board of the Chairman of the vote all share I voting in persits adjournment easily indicated to wow, its proxy shared to be shared to be a ne Directors of the May 27, 2025, as registered in son, ratifying all nt(s).
+The under with "X" below. ne Bank, or in Annual Meetir the name of actions take signed directs or the undersign or dance with ACTION PROPOSAL FOR ALL WITHHOLD FOR ALL EXCEPTION 1.
+Election of Directors The Nominees for Directors are: (1) Benedicta A. Du-Baladad, (2) Roberto C. Benares (3) Michelangelo R. Aguilar, (4) Fe B. Barin, (5) Marito L. Platon, (6) Melinda S. Gonzales-Manto, (7) Alexander R. Magno, (8) Jose Carmelo C. Nograles, (9) Jose A. Barcelon and (10) Antonio S. Laquindanum.
+The Nominees for Independent Directors are: (1) Rebecca Maria A. Ynares, (2) Ricardo D. Fernandez (3) Daniel Gabriel M. Montecillo (4) Simon R. Paterno and (5) Leonardo J. Matignas, Jr. INSTRUCTIONS: To withhold authority to vote for any individual nominee(s) for Management, please mark Exception box and list the name(s) under. ) Approval of the Migutes of the Appual Stackholders' FOR AGAINST ABSTAIN 2.
 Approval of the Minutes of the Annual Stockholders' Meeting held on 30 April 2024 3.
-Approval of the Annual Report of the Bank for year ended December 31, 2024 4.
-Ratification of all the Acts and Proceedings of the Board of Directors and Corporate Officers since the 2024 Annual Stockholders' Meeting Confirmation of Bank's 2024 Significant Transactions with 5. its DOSRI and Related Parties 5.
-6. 7.
-Approval of 2024 Performance Bonus of Directors Appointment of as External Auditors of the Bank 2
+Approval of the Annual Report of the Bank for year ended December 31, 2024 1.
+Ratification of all the Acts and Proceedings of the Board of Directors and Corporate Officers since the 2024 Annual Stockholders' Meeting Ō. Confirmation of Bank's 2024 Significant Transactions with its DOSRI and Related Parties Ó. Approval of 2024 Performance Bonus of Directors 7.
+Appointment of Punongbayan & Araullo (Grant Thornton